Siege of Malta (World War II)

-The siege of Malta in World War II was a military campaign in the Mediterranean Theatre.
-From June 1940 to November 1942, the fight for the control of the strategically important island of the British Crown Colony of Malta pitted the air and naval forces of Fascist Italy and Nazi Germany against the Royal Air Force (RAF) and the Royal Navy.
+The siege of Malta (or battle of Malta) in World War II was a military campaign in the Mediterranean theatre.
+From June 1940 to November 1942, the fight for the control of the strategically important island of the British Crown Colony of Malta pitted the air and naval forces of the Kingdom of Italy and Nazi Germany against the Royal Air Force (RAF) and the Royal Navy.

 The opening of a new front in North Africa in June 1940 increased Malta's already considerable value.
-British air and sea forces based on the island could attack Axis ships transporting vital supplies and reinforcements from Europe; Churchill called the island an "unsinkable aircraft carrier".
-General Erwin Rommel, de facto field command of Axis forces in North Africa, recognised its importance quickly.
+British air and sea forces based on the island could attack Axis ships transporting supplies and reinforcements from Europe.
+General Erwin Rommel, de facto field commander of Panzerarmee Afrika in North Africa, recognised its importance quickly.
 In May 1941, he warned that "Without Malta the Axis will end by losing control of North Africa".

 The Axis resolved to bomb or starve Malta into submission, to soften it up for invasion, by attacking its ports, towns, cities, and Allied shipping supplying the island.
 Malta was one of the most intensively bombed areas during the war.
-The Luftwaffe (German Air Force) and the Regia Aeronautica (Italian Royal Air Force) flew a total of 3,000 bombing raids, dropping 6,700 tons of bombs on the Grand Harbour area alone, over a period of two years.
-Success would have made possible a combined German–Italian amphibious landing (Operation Herkules) supported by German airborne forces (Fallschirmjäger), but this did not happen.
+The German Luftwaffe and Italian Regia Aeronautica flew a total of 3,000 bombing raids over two years, dropping 6,700 tons of bombs on the Grand Harbour area alone.
+Their success would have allowed a combined German–Italian amphibious landing (Operation Herkules) supported by German airborne forces (Fallschirmjäger) but this did not happen.

 Allied convoys were able to supply and reinforce Malta, while the RAF defended its airspace, though at great cost in materiel and lives.
-In November 1942 the Axis lost the Second Battle of El Alamein, and the Allies landed forces in Vichy French Morocco and Algeria under Operation Torch.
-The Axis diverted their forces to the Battle of Tunisia, and attacks on Malta were rapidly reduced, effectively ending the siege.
+In turn, aircraft and submarines based in Malta were able to successfully interdict convoys bound for North Africa, depriving Axis troops of supplies.
+In November 1942 the Axis lost the Second Battle of El Alamein and the Allies landed forces in Morocco and Algeria in Operation Torch.
+The Axis diverted forces to the Tunisia campaign and reduced attacks on Malta, ending the siege.
 In December 1942, air and sea forces operating from Malta went over to the offensive.
 By May 1943, they had sunk 230 Axis ships in 164 days, the highest Allied sinking rate of the war.
 The Allied victory in Malta played a major role in the eventual Allied success in North Africa.